Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-Your connection with nature has grown over the course of your adventures you gain the following benefits:
+Your connection with nature has grown over the course of your adventures

 * You learn the speak with animals spell and cast it at will without expending a spell slot.
 * You learn the speak with plants spell and can cast it once without expending a spell slot. you regain the ability to do so when you finish a short or long rest